-- Propane (LP) gas and natural gas have a distinctive odor.
-Learn to recognize these odors.
-(Reference Fuel Gas Odor and Odor Fading sections above. - If you have not been properly trained in repair and service of propane (LP) gas and natural gas fueled heaters, then do not attempt to light heater, perform service or repairs, or make any adjustments to the heater on propane (LP) gas or natural gas fuel system. - Even if you are not properly trained in the service and repair of the heater, ALWAYS be consciously aware of the odors of propane (LP) gas and natural gas. - A periodic "sniff test" around the heater or at the heater's joints; i.e. hose, connections, etc., is a good safety practice under any conditions.
+- Even if you are not authorized in the service and repair of the heater.
+ALWAYS be consciously aware of the odors of propane (LP) gas and natural gas. - A periodic "sniff test" around the heater or at the heater's joints; i.e. hose, connections, etc., is a good safety practice under any conditions.
 If you smell even a small amount of gas, CONTACT YOUR FUEL GAS SUPPLIER IMMEDIATELY.
 DO NOT WAIT!
+5